The first stable homotopy groups of motivic spheres: Convergence of the slice spectral sequence

-We can now give a criterion for when the slice completion coincides with the $\eta$-completion. \begin{theorem} Let $(S,\Lambda)$ be a compatible pair such that $S$ is the spectrum of a field.
+We can now give a criterion for when the slice completion coincides with the $\eta$-completion. \begin{theorem} Let $(S,\Lambda)$ be a compatible pair where $S$ is a field.
 Suppose $\E$ has a $\Lambda$-cell presentation of finite type.
-There is a canonical zig-zag of weak equivalences between the slice completion $\slicecomp(\E)$ and the $\eta$-completion $\E^{\wedge}_{\eta}$. \end{theorem} \begin{proof} This follows from Lemma~\ref{lemma3} and Proposition~\ref{prop:slice-convergence}. \end{proof}
+Then there is a canonical zig-zag of weak equivalences between the slice completion $\slicecomp(\E)$ and the $\eta$-completion $\E^{\wedge}_{\eta}$. \end{theorem} \begin{proof} This follows from Lemma~\ref{lemma3} and Proposition~\ref{prop:slice-convergence}. \end{proof}

+Theorems \ref{theorem:sphereslices} and \ref{theorem:eta-slice-completion} identify the $+$-part of the rational motivic sphere spectrum as first announced in \cite{morelsplitting}, see \cite[Theorem 16.2.13]{cisinski-deglise} for an alternate formulation and proof. \begin{corollary} For $S$ a field, the unit map for the motivic Eilenberg-MacLane spectrum induces an isomorphism $\unit_{\Q}^{+}\cong\MQ$ in $\SH_{\Q}$. \end{corollary} \begin{proof} Theorem \ref{theorem:eta-slice-completion} applies to $\unit_{\Q}$ and $\MQ$ (note that $\MQ$ has a rational cell presentation of finite type by Proposition \ref{prop:MZcellular}).
+The Hopf relation $\epsilon\eta=\eta$ implies the $\eta$-completion of $\unit_{\Q}$ is the $+$-part $\unit_{\Q}^{+}$ of the rational motivic sphere spectrum.
+Thus there are conditionally convergent slice spectral sequences